-Official

-Any of the following:

-□ An employee of a municipality

-□ a person contracted by the municipality to work as a member of staff otherwise than as an employee

-□ a person seconded to a municipality to work as a member of staff.
+Official Any of the following: □ An employee of a municipality ☐ a person contracted by the municipality to work as a member of staff otherwis han as an employee □ a person seconded to a municipality to work as a member of staff.
 (MFMA).

-Overspending

-□ Causing the operational or capital expenditure incurred by the municipality during a financial year to exceed the total amount appropriated in that year "s budget for its operational or capital expenditure, as the case may be;

-□ In relation to a vote, means causing expenditure under the vote to exceed the amount appropriated for that vote.
+Overspending ☐ Causing the operational or capital expenditure incurred by the municipalit luring a financial year to exceed the total amount appropriated in that year"s budget for is operational or capital expenditure, as the case may be; ☐ In relation to a vote, means causing expenditure under the vote to exceed the mount appropriated for that vote.